DTJF/cmakefbc/cmake_fb_deps/_Tool.md

 *cmake_fb_deps* is a tool that

-- is designed to be used with CMake extension *cmakefbc* (this package),
+- is designed to be used with \CMake extension \Proj (this package),
-- to scan dependencies in FreeBASIC source code, and
+- to scan dependencies in \FB source code, and
-- generate a CMake include file to declare and up-date this dependencies in a project.
+- generate a \CMake include file to declare and up-date this dependencies in a project.

 Find build and install instructions in section \ref SubSecStep3.